avaneev/biteopt/README.md

 test4.cpp is a convergence test for multi-dimensional functions.

-constr.cpp program demonstrates use of constraint penalties.
+constr.cpp and constr2.cpp programs demonstrate use of constraint penalties.

 ## Development ##